S-Bonillas/021_PyFunding_Deep_Learning/README.md

 # 021_PyFunding_Deep_Learning
  Using Neural Networks and Machine Learning to create a binary classifier to predict the success of funding applicants.

 Note: Analysis portion of this project is included at the bottom of both PyFunding_1.ipynb and PyFunding_2.ipynb.
+Both notebooks have the same analysis.

 Sources:
 - IRS.
 Tax Exempt Organization Search Bulk Data Downloads. https://www.irs.gov/.